tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/copy.md

 ARGS:
     <NAME|ID>
-            The source name or ID of the Flight to copy
+            The source name or ID of the Flight Plan to copy

 OPTIONS:
     -A, --api-key <STRING>
-            The API key associated with your account used to access Seaplane API endpoints
+            The API key associated with a Seaplane account used to access Seaplane API endpoints

             The value provided here will override any provided in any configuration files.
             A CLI provided value also overrides any environment variables.